pranavravella/AIris_website/README.md

 # AIris_website
-Website for the AIris project
+Website for the Atheia project